-Gail Hochachka (B.Sc., M.A., Ph.D. candidate) spent 17 years working with non-profit organizations in sustainable development in Africa, Latin America and North America on diverse themes such as rainforest conservation, community development, women’s empowerment, sustainability leadership, global value chains, and climate resilience.
-Her Masters research drew on interdisciplinary studies and field work in El Salvador, to contribute to the development of a theory and practice of integral community development.
+Gail Hochachka is a doctoral research fellow at the University of Olso, Norway, working with Dr. Karen O'Brien in the AdaptationCONNECTS project (Combining Old and New kNoweldge to Enable Conscious Transformation) to develop new understandings of whether and how different types of transformations can contribute to successful adaptation to climate change.
+Previously, she spent 18 years working with non-profit organizations in sustainable development in Africa, Latin America and North America on diverse themes such as rainforest conservation, community development, women’s empowerment, sustainability leadership, global value chains, and climate resilience.
+Her Masters research drew on interdisciplinary studies and conducted field work in El Salvador, to contribute to the development of a theory and practice of integral community development.
 Some of her work with NGOs involved conducting action research projects on topics such as on how to include the human dimensions better in international development, on how to monitor and evaluate both the 'hard' and 'soft' capacities needed for successfully in sustainability projects, and on how to engage local perspectives in community-based climate change adaptation.
-She taught at the graduate level at John F. Kennedy University from 2006-2013.
-She is currently is a PhD candidate at the University of Olso, Norway, working in the AdaptationCONNECTS project (Combining Old and New kNoweldge to Enable Conscious Transformation) to develop new understandings of whether and how different types of transformations can contribute to successful adaptation to climate change.
+She taught at the graduate level at John F. Kennedy University from 2006-2013, both on campus and online, and pioneered field courses in El Salvador and Peru.
+She is currently on a research stay at the University of British Columbia, Canada, at the Social-Ecological Systems research group under Dr. Shannon Hagerman.

 - Hochachka, Gail (2019).
 On matryoshkas and meaning-making: Understanding the plasticity of climate change.
 Global Environmental Change.
 ISSN 0959-3780.
 57, s 1- 19 . doi: 10.1016/j.gloenvcha.2019.05.001